Nights Out: Singles and EPs

 Four singles/EPs were released from Nights Out: Radio Ladio – EP, My Heart Rate Rapid – EP, Holiday – Single and Heartbreaker.

 "Radio Ladio", released on 12 November 2007, the accompanying video by Daniel Brereton features Joseph, Oscar and Gabriel with their skin painted blues and greens, playing kiddie-like pianos that have incorrect keys while they lust after an unobtainable woman, who at the end is revealed to be a cardboard cut-out.

 "My Heart Rate Rapid", released on 7 April 2008, featured remixes from Primary 1 and Maton while the video directed by Dandi Wind featured zentai-suited women dancing in front of a backdrop of lava flows, eruptions fire, toy trains and psychedelic animations.

 "Holiday" was first released as a single on 7 July 2008, along with a video by Daniel Brereton.
 It features the band playing in a studio with weird objects such as a warped mirror, a coloured lilo and many men walking through, holding such objects entering and leaving the shot.
 Most notably the band all wear sunglasses with the word Holiday written on the lens.

 "Holiday" was jointly released in France with Heartbreaker on 1 August 2008 with remixes by other artists.

 "Heartbreaker" is the fourth song, released on 1 September 2008 and features the Heartbreaker – EP and Heartbreaker (Dark Disco Remixes) – EP.
 The video was released on an enhanced version of Nights Out and shows Oscar Cash (apparently having been dumped by a girl) with his friends in their car going to an arcade, a fair and the beach, among others.

-"A Thing for Me" is the fifth single and the first released subsequent to the release of Nights Out.
-The video features the band and several girls and karaoke words on them with the rolling ball hitting them on the head as it is sung along.
-It also features cutaways to a projector slideshow with speech bubbles featuring the lyrics (even though some are just words that sound alike).
+"A Thing for Me" is the fifth single and the first single released subsequent to the release of Nights Out.
+The video features the band and several girls with karaoke words on them with the rolling ball hitting them on the head as it is sung.
+It also features cutaways to a projector slideshow with speech bubbles featuring the lyrics and other words that sound similar to the lyrics.

-The song recently remixed by French artist Breakbot (on Ed Banger Records).
+The song was remixed by French artist Breakbot of Ed Banger Records.